Hyflux creditors to file proofs of claim by new March 11 deadline

-Creditors who have claims against Hyflux Ltd, Hyflux Engineering, Hyflux Membrane Manufacturing (S) and Hydrochem (S) are to file by 5pm on March 11.
+Creditors who have claims against Hyflux, Hyflux Engineering, Hyflux Membrane Manufacturing (S) and Hydrochem (S) are to file by 5pm on March 11.

 A day before that, on March 10, there will be a court hearing when Hyflux's new lawyers Clifford Chance will apply for leave to convene the scheme meeting.